pingcap/docs/reference/tools/user-guide.md

 > - The default mode: Use `tikv-importer` as the backend.
 In this mode, the cluster can not provide normal services during the data import process.
 It is used when you import large amounts (TBs) of data.
 > - The second mode: Use `TiDB` as the backend (similar to Loader).
 The  import speed is slower than that of the default mode.
 However, the second mode supports online import.

-The following is the basics of TiDB Lightning:
+The following are the basics of TiDB Lightning:

 - Input:
     - Files output by Mydumper;